jacobjinkelly/gibbs-jem/README.md

 # Acknowledgements

 Code from [Improved Contrastive Divergence](https://github.com/yilundu/improved_contrastive_divergence) was immensely helpful in development of this repository.
+Other acknowledgements are given in comments/docstrings in the code.

 # BibTeX